Collective Obsessions Saga: Meet the Characters

 John enjoyed extraordinary good health for many years, but a stroke in 1908 confined him to a wheelchair until his death in 1926.
 John had an affair with the red-haired Amber Whale Tavern owner Lizbeth Bisiker for more than fifty years (1875-1926).
 She lived at the Larkin mansion after his stroke, and until her own death in 1929.

-The founder of Larkin City makes his final appearance in Quixotic Crossings, second book in the Collective Obsessions Saga.
+The founder of Larkin City makes his final appearance in Quixotic Crossings.
 The ghost of his daughter Molly visits John on his deathbed, cruelly castigating him for his actions while on earth.
 She also hints he will join her in hell when he dies: "You still have choices, old man.
 I advise you to use them well in the little time you have left.
 If you allow your life to end on a natural course, your suffering will go beyond any pain you have ever known.
 The flames of hell will fan your guilt to searing heights.
 Use your wits to make the right decision; otherwise you will be forever locked with me in the lowest pit of Hades.
 The Devil's tomb will be your eternal home."

 Her warning prompts John to ask Colm and family chef Claude Mondoux to enter into an unholy alliance to end his suffering, once and for all.